-17. Special Items
+16. Special Items

 On November 30, 2007, the City entered a purchase and sale agreement with the City of Palo Alto to sell the City's share of the Los Altos Treatment Plant (LATP) to the City of Palo Alto for \$6.5 million.
-In 2010, the third and final regular installment and all collections have been recorded into the Real Property Proceeds Fund.
-Payments to the City were made net of title and escrow fees and estimated preliminary development costs of \$400,000, any unused portion of which is refundable to the City by the end of the fifth year, which is FY 2012/13.
+The City received the first of three installment payments at the close of escrow in January 2008 less title and escrow fees and estimated preliminary development costs of \$400,000.
+Any unused portion of this \$400,000 will be refunded to the City by the end of the fifth year.
+In the prior year the third and final regular installment of \$2,166,667 was collected in full and is recorded in the Real Property Proceeds Fund.